ned-chambers/Exploring-Netflix-Catalogue-in-PowerBI/README.md

 The dataset (Netflix Movies and TV Shows) was sourced from [Kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows) and contains metadata on Netflix’s catalogue, including:

-- `title`: The name of a film/TV show.
+- `title`: The name of a piece of content.
 - `type`: Whether a piece of content is a film or a TV show.
 - `listed_in`: The **genre** of the film or TV Show.
 - `director`: The director(s) of a piece of content.